IDinsight/ask-a-question/docs/develop/setup.md

     If you have a different version installed already, you may wish to use [nvm](https://github.com/nvm-sh/nvm) to install v19.

-From `aaq-core/admin_app` run:
+From `aaq-core/admin_app` run

+    npm i
     npm run dev

-This will start the react/nextjs front end used to manage content.
+This will install the required packages required for the admin app and start the app in `dev` (autoreload) mode.

 ## Check health